zayaanthadathil/cloud-fun-facts-generator/README.md

 - Lambda reads and writes cloud facts in DynamoDB.
 - For generated facts, Lambda sends the selected fact to Amazon Bedrock.
 - Bedrock rewrites the fact in a more engaging format before it is returned to the frontend.
-## Screenshots

-Project screenshots will be added here.
 ## Credits

 This project was inspired by the Cloud Fun Facts Generator tutorial from Zero to Cloud.